What is Landing Page Optimization?

 We've seen average conversion rates jump well beyond the typical 2-6% by utilizing urgency-creating elements like countdown timers, limited stock counters, and exclusive access offers.

-• A countdown timer taps into FOMO (fear of missing out)
+- A countdown timer taps into FOMO (fear of missing out)

-• Displaying limited quantities compels quick purchase decisions
+- Displaying limited quantities compels quick purchase decisions

-• Member-only CTAs increase the perceived value of your offer.
+- Member-only CTAs increase the perceived value of your offer

-Nike sets a great example with their limited drops - they display remaining quantities and sizes with prominent CTAs.
-This drives 20%+ conversion rates on special collections.
+Authenticity is key when using scarcity.
+Nike sets a great example with their limited drops — they display remaining quantities and sizes with prominent CTAs, driving 20%+ conversion rates on special collections.

 Test exit popup

 Exit popups detect when a visitor is about to leave your site and show a targeted message to convince them to stay.
+Use clear, benefit-driven copy that appeals to your audience.

-The goal is to find the right balance between getting your visitor’s attention and providing a good user experience.
+Track your popup's performance and test different versions.
+Try offering special discounts, using countdown timers, and showing social proof.
+The goal is to find the right balance between getting attention and providing a good user experience.

 Contact form optimization